aj-alonso/filtration_domination/experiments/README.md

 "Swap, Shift and Trim to Edge Collapse a Filtration" by Marc Glisse and Siddharth Pritam.
 This code is part of the GUDHI library, but has been included here (with a little adaptation to be able to use it from `experiment_runner`) for convenience.
-This is only use to include a comparison between the multi-parameter case and the single-parameter case.
+This is only used to include a comparison between the multi-parameter case and the single-parameter case.

 ## Requirements